Road Traffic (St.

 (3) A

-vehicle, other than a public service vehicle of the appropriate class, shall
+vehicle, other than a public service vehicle of the appropriate class, must not

 (4) [6]